Kernel Density Steering: Inference-Time Scaling via Mode Seeking for Image Restoration: Experiments

 \textbf{Number of Particles $\bm{N}$:} Increasing the ensemble size $N$ consistently enhances restoration quality.
 As shown in Figure~\ref{fig:number_of_particles}, both distortion metrics (e.g., PSNR, SSIM) and perceptual metrics (e.g., LPIPS, FID) benefit, particularly as $N$ increases from small (e.g., $N \approx 5-10$), where kernel density estimates are less robust, to moderate (e.g., $N \approx 15-20$) values.
 While further increasing $N$ (e.g., beyond $N > 15$ in depicted scenarios) can yield additional improvements, the gains may become marginal, leading to saturation.
 This underscores the inherent trade-off between the computational cost, which scales linearly with $N$, and the achievable performance boost.

 \textbf{Kernel Bandwidth $\bm{h}$}: The kernel bandwidth $h$ plays a crucial role in balancing the perception-distortion trade-off.
 Figure~\ref{fig:number_of_particles} (different colored lines representing different $h$ settings) demonstrates that while larger ensembles generally improve performance, the choice of $h$ is critical.
 Excessively large bandwidths (e.g., $h=0.6$ in some cases) can lead to over-smoothing, potentially enhancing distortion metrics like PSNR \& SSIM at the cost of perceptual quality (higher LPIPS \& FID).
 Conversely, a very small $h$ might not capture sufficient local consensus.
 Optimal $h$ selection is therefore essential for achieving the desired balance between quantitative accuracy and perceptual sharpness.
-Our experiments suggest that a moderate $h$ often provides a good compromise.
+Our experiments suggest that a moderate $h$ often provides a good compromise. \markup{Furthermore, in Appendix~\ref{sec:supp_extra_ablations}, we show that standard automatic bandwidth selection strategies (e.g., median heuristic) achieve performance nearly identical to our manually tuned $h$.
+This demonstrates that KDS can be deployed effectively without tedious manual tuning, enhancing its practical applicability.}

+\markup{Further parameter analyses in Appendix~\ref{sec:supp_extra_ablations} confirm KDS is robust to hyperparameter choices, including different kernel functions (e.g., Gaussian, Laplacian).
+We also explore the trade-off between particle count ($N$) and patch size.
+As shown in the appendix, increasing $N$ enables the use of larger patch sizes, which enhances performance by better mitigating the curse of dimensionality.}